Belize national football team

-The Belize national football team represents Belize in men's international football and is controlled by the Football Federation of Belize, a member of FIFA and CONCACAF since 1986.
+The Belize national football team represents Belize in men's international football, which is governed by the Football Federation of Belize founded in 1980.
+It has been a member of FIFA since 1986 and a member of CONCACAF since 1992.
+Regionally, it is a member of UNCAF in the Central American Zone.
+The team is selected by he Belize Football Federation (FBB).
+The FBB also selects a National Beach Football team.

-Although Belize has never qualified for a FIFA World Cup tournament, it has once qualified for the CONCACAF Gold Cup in 2013, in which they were eliminated in the group stage.
-Belize has also competed in the Copa Centroamericana, in which their best result was fourth place in 2013.
+Belize has never qualified for the FIFA World Cup, but has participated once for the CONCACAF Gold Cup (2013).
+It has participated three times in League B and once in League C of the CONCACAF Nations League.
+Regionally, the team finished fourth place in the Copa Centroamericana in 2013.

+Belize's debut in international competitions was in the 1995 UNCAF Nations Cup.
+Their first appearance in World Cup qualifiers was in the 1998 CONCACAF qualification.
+The team as British Honduras achieved its first victory in 1928, defeating Honduras 1–0, which was also the first match in the team's history.
+As Belize, it achieved its first victory in 2001, defeating Nicaragua 2–0.
+In 2021, the National Team bus was stopped on their way to a World Cup qualifier by an armed gang in Haiti.
+Despite having a police escort, an armed motorcycle gang stopped the bus and the police were forced to negotiate with the criminals.
+Fortunately, the team was eventually freed without foyrther incident.

 History

 Overview

-Named British Honduras whilst under British colonial rule, the country's first international game came on February 19, 1928, beating Honduras 1–0.
-Following independence, Belize's first game came on December 8, 1983, in a 2–0 loss against Canada in Belize.
+Named British Honduras whilst under British colonial rule, the country's first international match was in 1928, beating Honduras 1–0.
+Following independence, Belize's first game came on 8 December 1983, in a 2–0 loss against Canada in Belize.
 Although Belize gained independence from the United Kingdom in 1981 (and many of the UK's current colonies have international teams), Belize did not begin to regularly play international football until 1995.
 It made its debut at the 1995 UNCAF Nations Cup and was eliminated in the first round after losing to El Salvador and Costa Rica.

 Belize has never qualified for the World Cup but finished fourth in the 2013 Copa Centroamericana.
 Their fourth-place finish in the 2013 Copa Centroamericana gave Belize its first qualification to a major international competition, that being the 2013 CONCACAF Gold Cup.